 In 2007, Samira Mohamed arrived at the Kakuma Refugee Camp with her husband and three children after fleeing political unrest in Sudan.
 Samira had not gone through formal education and could neither read nor write.
 She could only express herself verbally in Arabic and had no understanding of basic English.
 This posed as a major challenge since different local dialects are spoken in the refugee camp, and English is commonly used in everyday life.

 With time, Samira’s family grew to a household of eight.
 As her children enrolled in school, Samira became aware that she needed to support her husband in generating extra income to meet their family needs.
 They decided to open a small retail shop.
 Samira was responsible for managing the shop while her husband tried his luck with other casual jobs.
 As she was not able to communicate easily with her clients and could not keep proper records, running the shop soon became a challenge.
 Every evening, Samira would ask her children for their help in reconciling the accounting books.
-She started realising the business was struggling to make profits due to her poor knowledge of record-keeping.
+She soon realised the business was struggling to make profits due to her poor knowledge of record-keeping.
+She could barely remember the exact details of each purchase made during the day.

 “I never imagined I would use a computer in my life.
 I loved that the training used both pictures and audio of everyday things.
 It was like they came to my shop and saw what I was selling and put the pictures in the lesson guide.
 I now know how to add up my sales and deduct my expenses.
 My children [needn’t help me keep records anymore and] can now enjoy their evenings in peace.”